 I rode with my dad.
 My horse was small and white.
 My dad’s horse was bigger than mine and brown.
 The saddle was different because there was no horn which was strange.
 At the beginning my horse ran the opposite direction it was a little scary.
 The instructor ran very fast to stop my horse.
 We rode around a big loop it stunk a little.
 We went up a big hill.
 It looked very beautiful.

 When we got back from the loop I waved to my sisters and mother.
 At the end I told my mom and dad that I thought it would always be a dream to ride a horse without someone holding the reins and walking the horse.
 I was happy.

-Amelia had her program for the parents on Wednesday and Violet on Thursday.
+October had her program for the parents on Wednesday and Scarlett on Thursday.
 Both were very brief but fun to see.
-I nearly broke out in tears before Amelia’s performance.
+I nearly broke out in tears before October’s performance.
 “I’ll be Home for Christmas” was playing as an interlude between classes.

 On Wednesday, there was a storyteller coming to all the lower grades.
 On Thursday, the kids went to sing Christmas Carols at the nursing home in town.
 And then on Friday, each grade performed their Christmas song to the rest of the school and they had a visit from…well, I’m not really sure…it’s not Santa…the translator app says it’s a visit from “The Royal Pages”.
 I think maybe it was the three wise men.

 Child: “I can’t get rid of the baby rabbit!
 They are a family.”
 Me: “But honey, maybe another family is looking for a baby bunny for their rabbit family.”
 Child: “But what if that family doesn’t treat the bunny nicely?
 That would be so sad.
 It would make me cry.
 I have to keep the… Read More One Child’s Clutter is another Child’s ……